CaptWake/CaptWake.github.io/source/_posts/2023-08-24-Function optimizations.md

 In the machine learning literature, we often use the notation $J(\theta)$ or $\mathcal L(\theta)$ to denote the $f(x)$ loss function, where $\theta$ represents the parameters of the model that we want to optimize.

-The following code snippet shows an example of how could be implemented the gradient descent algorithm might be implemented:
+The following code snippet shows an example of how the gradient descent algorithm might be implemented:

 ```python
 for i in range(n_epochs):